milasd/BPE-Transformer/README.md

-# BPE Tokenization: Byte-Pair Encoding for Transformers
+# BPE Transformer: Byte-Pair Encoding for Transformers

 Implementation of the Byte-Pair Encoding tokenizer from scratch using some PyTorch basic functions.